 |---|---|---|

-| Open-mouth breathing, panting like a dog, or tongue out | Emergency | Go now (minimize handling, keep cat cool and calm) |
+| Open-mouth breathing, panting like a dog, or tongue out | Emergency | Go now and keep handling light |

-| Breathing looks hard: belly heaving, chest pumping, head/neck stretched | Emergency | Go now |
+| Breathing looks hard: belly heaving, chest pumping, head or neck stretched | Emergency | Go now |

 | Blue/gray gums or very pale gums | Emergency | Go now |

-| Fast breathing at rest that persists (not just after play) | Urgent | Count rate (Section 2) and contact vet same day |
+| Fast breathing at rest that persists | Urgent | Count the rate and contact a vet the same day |

-| Fast breathing only right after play/stress, then settles quickly | Monitor | Recheck when fully resting; watch for repeat episodes |
+| Fast breathing only after play or stress, then it settles quickly | Monitor | Recheck once fully resting and watch for repeat episodes |

-| Fast breathing plus lethargy, collapse, vomiting, or refusal to eat | Urgent/Emergency | Go now or call emergency clinic for triage |
+| Fast breathing plus lethargy, collapse, vomiting, or refusal to eat | Urgent / Emergency | Go now or call the emergency clinic while leaving |

 2) How to count your cat’s breathing rate

-This is one of the most useful things you can do at home because it gives you something concrete instead of panic and guesswork.
+This is one of the most useful things you can do at home because it gives you something concrete instead of guesswork.
 Count only when your cat is truly resting, not right after play, grooming, or a stressful event.

 - Watch the chest or belly rise and fall.

-- Count for 15 seconds, then multiply by 4 (or count for 30 seconds and multiply by 2).
+- Count for 15 seconds, then multiply by 4, or count for 30 seconds and multiply by 2.

 - Write down the number and whether your cat was asleep, resting quietly, or still a little tense.